MagKon/Dat3-FrontendExam/dat3-FrontendExam/src/Questions/Question 10/Theory.md

 ## What are React Hooks?
 Provide examples of at least two built-in hooks.

+React Hooks are a feature introduced in React 16.8 that allow you to use state and other React features in functional components.
+Prior to hooks, state management and lifecycle methods were only available in class components.
+Hooks provide a more concise and flexible way to write reusable and stateful logic in functional components.

+Hooks are functions that you can use in your functional components to add state, side effects, and other React features.
+They are called "hooks" because they allow you to "hook into" React's internal state and lifecycle features.

 ## Explain the difference between useState and useEffect.

+useState is used to keep check of a controlled value.

+useEffect is used to handle side effects of a render in React.

 ## Show example of how you handle errors in React.

+See question 4 for error boundry and catching of promise.

 # Describe conceptually what Same Origin Policy and CORS is, and how we avoid getting CORS errors when fetching data from an API.